utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/returning-structured-results.md

 ## Collapse multiple objects into a single key-value pair

-Return an array of key-value pairs composed of values from an object.
+FQL can returns an array of key-value pairs composed of values from an object.
 The example below gets the values of the `type` and `number` keys from objects in the `phones` array and returns them as an array of key-value pairs.

 ### FQL